Cruising with a baby and toddler – the ultimate guide

 What baby supplies should we take?

 While we’re on the subject of essentials, let’s talk nappies.
 It’s a good idea to take a hefty supply with you.
 This baby essentials packing list by David at Ports of Call is a must-read of you’re cruising with a child that drinks formula milk, is teething, or crawls a mile when they see a shower.
 You may run short of things that you can usually pick up at the local supermarket while on holiday.
-For example, Carnival do not carry nappies or baby food, which could cause problems during sea days.
+For example, Carnival do not carry nappies or baby food, which could cause problems during sea days when cruising with an infant.

 Are state rooms suitable for young children?